GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/single_purpose/index.md

 behaviours controlled by the extension, including any settings controlled by the Settings Override API, will be reverted when the extension is disabled.
 You can find more information [here][13].

 ## 16.)
-If my extension is rejected from the Chrome Web Store because it doesn’t comply with the single purpose policy, what will happen after the requirement to host extensions in the Chrome Web Store comes into effect? {: #sixteen }
+If my extension is rejected from the Chrome Web Store because it doesn't comply with the single purpose policy, what will happen after the requirement to host extensions in the Chrome Web Store comes into effect? {: #sixteen }

 If your extension is rejected from the Chrome Web Store, you will need to make changes or appeal the decision.
-After the requirement to host extensions in the Chrome Web Store comes into effect for Windows in late May 2014, your extension must be hosted in the Chrome Web Store or it will be automatically disabled from the users’ browsers.
+After the requirement to host extensions in the Chrome Web Store comes into effect for Windows in late May 2014, your extension must be hosted in the Chrome Web Store or it will be automatically disabled from the users' browsers.
 The same will occur for Mac extensions that are not hosted on the Chrome Web Store prior to the release of 44 in July 2015.

 ## 17.)
 If my extension gets flagged for review under the single purpose policy, what will happen? {: #seventeen }

 Our team will review it, and it may be removed from the Chrome Web Store.
-You’ll have a chance to make changes and appeal the decision.
+You'll have a chance to make changes and appeal the decision.
 As noted above, if you created your extension before we announced the policy on December 19, 2013, you have until July 22, 2014 to make changes.
 If your extension was created after the policy was announced, it needs to be compliant now.
-You can temporarily unpublish it and contact us at [chromewebstore-policy@google.com][14] with your extension ID if you’d like feedback.
-We’ll try to respond within a week.
+You can temporarily unpublish it and contact us at [chromewebstore-policy@google.com][14] with your extension ID if you'd like feedback.
+We'll try to respond within a week.

 ## 18.)
 Chrome version 49 (released March 2016) updated the browser UI and now includes a browser or page action button of my extension in the upper-right corner of the toolbar.
-If my extension’s single purpose is to change the new tab page, how can I comply with the Single Purpose Policy with these new browser changes? {: #eighteen }
+If my extension's single purpose is to change the new tab page, how can I comply with the Single Purpose Policy with these new browser changes? {: #eighteen }

-The addition of a page or browser action button under the new Chrome UI (Chrome 49 and later), will not trigger a single purpose policy violation if the button only serves as a shortcut to the extension’s main functionality.
-For example, if an extension’s single purpose is changing the new tab page, clicking the toolbar icon can open a new tab page.
+The addition of a page or browser action button under the new Chrome UI (Chrome 49 and later), will not trigger a single purpose policy violation if the button only serves as a shortcut to the extension's main functionality.
+For example, if an extension's single purpose is changing the new tab page, clicking the toolbar icon can open a new tab page.
 The page or browser action button button, however, cannot introduce any additional functionality or content.
-If an extension’s single purpose is a narrow subject matter or focus area, then the functionality and content of the browser action button must likewise fall within that narrow purpose.
+If an extension's single purpose is a narrow subject matter or focus area, then the functionality and content of the browser action button must likewise fall within that narrow purpose.

 ## 19.)
 I need help.
 Who should I contact? {: #nineteen }

-You can email [chromewebstore-policy@google.com][15] with your extension ID, and we’ll take a look and try to provide feedback within a week.
+You can email [chromewebstore-policy@google.com][15] with your extension ID, and we'll take a look and try to provide feedback within a week.
 This is a lightweight review intended to give you an indication of whether your extension will comply with the new policy.

 ## Appendix: Examples of extensions that comply with the quality guidelines {: #appendix }

-An extension that adds features to Chrome’s browser history.
+An extension that adds features to Chrome's browser history.
 All of the features are contained in a single browser function.

 {% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/Z2D3bf3oKeu7xFYr6JkY.png",